TrellixVulnTeam/swahilipython_SCMU/Doc/library/importlib.rst

 .. class:: ExecutionLoader

-    An abstract base class which inherits from :class:`InspectLoader` that, when implemented, helps a module to be executed as a script.
+    An abstract base kundi which inherits kutoka :class:`InspectLoader` that, when implemented, helps a module to be executed as a script.
 The ABC represents an optional :pep:`302` protocol.